 Science and research have a long tradition in the Gesäuse.
-Since several centuries, researchers and interested people have been coming to the region to scientifically document the unique nature.
-One of them was Father Gabriel Strobl a priest of Admont Abbey, who rebuilt the local Museum of Natural History in the 19th century and dedicated his whole life to botany and entomology.
-Not only because of the legal mandate but also out of research interests, we conduct research that puts the protection of nature and the preservation of the area for future generations first.
+For several centuries, researchers and interested people have been coming to the area to scientifically document the unique nature.
+One of them was Father Gabriel Strobl of Admont Abbey, who rebuilt the local Natural History Museum in the 19th century and devoted his entire life to botany and entomology.
+In the national park, his legacy is upheld.
+Also, but not only, because of the legal mandate, but also out of research interest, we conduct research that puts the protection of nature and the preservation of the area for future generations in the first place.

-Looking over the shoulder of researchers.
-What is currently being researched in Gesäuse National Park?
-Which animal and plant species are particularly in focus and which projects are being implemented?
-Those and other questions regarding research are answered here in addition to links to currently completed reports and scientific publications.
+Look over the shoulders of researchers!
+What is going on in research at the Gesäuse National Park?
+You can read here which animal and plant species are currently in our focus or which projects are currently being implemented in the field.
+We also provide information here about currently completed reports and scientific publications.

 Research in the Gesäuse National Park supports the best possible achievement of the national park goals.
 The basics of biodiversity, dynamic processes, as well as management-relevant topics are investigated.